clojure/clojure-clr/docs/nuget-for-libs.md

 	</ItemGroup>
 ```

+The number of `..\`s required will depend on the relative placement of your project to the Clojure source code.
+If you are working in Visual Studio, it is easy to tell when you have it right:  a list of the files will appear in the Solution Explorer.

 * If other libraries are required, use the NuGet package manager tool in VS to add those dependencies to the project, or hand-edit the .csproj file to add something like

 	<ItemGroup>